Hazlov: History

 The first written mention of Hazlov is from 1224, when Bedřich of Hazlov was mentioned.
 He probably had built the castle in the village.
 The Lords of Hazlov owned the village until 1401, when it bought Mikuláš Jur of Cheb.
 Other owners of the village were the Landwüst family from 1450, the Kocov family from 1579, the Dětřichov family, and for a short time the Nostitz family.
 The next owners were the Moser family (1683–1795), who had rebuilt and extended the castle.
 The last noble owners of the castle were the Helmfeld family (1853–1945).

 Until the end of the 18th century, Hazlov was mostly an agricultural village.
 From the 19th century, the textile industry developed in the whole Aš region, including Hazlov.
 The first textile factory was opened in 1822.

 Demographics

+Transport

+The I/64 road from Františkovy Lázně to the Czech-German border in Aš runs through the municipality.

+Hazlov is located on the railway line Hof–Marktredwitz via Cheb.

 Sights

-The landmark of Hazlov is the Church of the Exaltation of the Holy Cross.
+The main landmark of Hazlov is the Church of the Exaltation of the Holy Cross.
 The current building was built on the site of a demolished church in the Baroque style in 1687–1688.

 The church is surrounded by the ruin of the Hazlov Castle.
 The originally Romanesque castle from the 13th century was rebuilt in the Gothic style, then it was rebuilt in the late Baroque and Neoclassical style in the 1780s.
 The last modifications were made by the Helmfeld family after 1853.
-After the World War II it began to decay and today it is a ruin, owned by the municipality.
+After World War II, it began to decay and today it is a ruin, owned by the municipality.

 The Church of Saint George is a small cemetery church from 1666.